Moravské Budějovice: Geography

 Moravské Budějovice is located about 19 km south of Třebíč and 41 km southeast of Jihlava.
 It lies in the Jevišovice Uplands.
 The highest point is the hill Špitálka at 519 m above sea level.
 The Rokytka Stream flows through the town.
 There are several fishponds in the municipal territory.

 History

 Moravské Budějovice was probably founded in the 12th century.
 The first written mention of Budějovice is from 1231.
 In 1406, the name of Moravské ('Moravian') Budějovice was used for the first time, to distinguish it from České Budějovice in Bohemia.
 It gained town rights in 1498.

 The town prospered until the Battle of White Mountain.
 In 1648, it was acquired by the Schaumburk family which did not respect the townspeople and their rights and caused the economic problems of the town.
 Moreover, in 1673 half of the town was destroyed by a large fire.
 In 1736, the Wallis family acquired Moravské Budějovice as a poor insignificant town.
 During their rule, the town slowly recovered.

-Until 1918, Moravské Budějovice was part of Austria-Hungary, in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

 Transport

-The I/38 road (part of the European route E59) from Jihlava to Znojmo passes through the town.
+The I/38 road (part of the European route E59) from Jihlava to Znojmo runs through the town.

 Moravské Budějovice is located on the railway lines Znojmo–Okříšky and Moravské Budějovice–Jemnice.